Evason Ana Mandara

 Laamu has the only year-round manta ray cleaning station in the Maldives as well as the world’s first non-invasive underwater ultrasound scanner.
 This leading conservation effort enables contactless scanning of wild pregnant reef manta rays to study gestation and embryonic development.
 This information is vital to guide conservation strategies.

 You’re never to young or too old to become a marine conservationist so please join our marine researchers and biologists to see what we’re up to.
 You may have the opportunity to get involved in ongoing research projects, restoring seagrass beds, protecting our beautiful residents such as turtles and manta rays or replanting corals in one of coral nurseries.
-Six Senses Laamu has just launched a Junior Marine Biology program to tap into the passion of future ocean stewards and encourage them to protect endangered habitats both in Laamu in the Maldives and across the globe.
+Six Senses Laamu offers a Junior Marine Biology program to tap into the passion of future ocean stewards and encourage them to protect endangered habitats both in Laamu in the Maldives and across the globe.

 For anyone who has ever daydreamed about how it feels to grow wings and fly the thermals above the desert cliffs or snowy mountains.